thegeekboyy/Algorithms/Kadane's Algorithm/readme.md

-If the task is to find the maxximum sum of the subbarray from the given array Kadane's algorithm is very useful.
+If the task is to find the maximum sum of the subbarray from the given array Kadane's algorithm is very useful.